softeng-feup/open-cx-sg/documentation/README.md

 };
 ```

-Afterwards, we will divide the activities in 2 parallel branches.
-One branch is the python script and the database implementation, the second branch is the interface implementation in flutter.
+Afterwards, we divided the activities in 2 parallel branches.
+One branch regards the python script and the database implementation, the other regards the interface implementation on flutter.

 ### Part 1 - Python and Database
-* Querry data from web
+* Query data from website
-* Make a class with useful functions to deal with the data format
+* Create a class with useful functions to deal with the data format
-* Make a database connector class
+* Create a database connector class
 * Implement the database
 * Implement the tools to test the database, querry data and print it
-* Make a documentation of the script and the tools
+* Write a documentation of the script and the tools

 ### Part 2 - Flutter app

-* Make the widget class
+* Create the widget class
-* Implement a homescreen showing the widgets
+* Implement an homescreen showing the widgets
 * Implement a database connector
-* Process the data and put it in a useful format inside the application
+* Process the data and put them in a useful format inside the application
 * Test the interface
 * Implement the automatically screen change every 1 minute
 * Implement the navigation using buttons